Are Targeted Data Poisoning Attacks as Effective as We Think?: Experiments

 \subsection{Ablation studies}

-\textbf{Necessity of training dynamics:} A simple baseline method to predict poisoning difficulty is the confidence of the target label $y_t$.
-We run GM on CIFAR-10 and set $y_t=\text{plane}, y_p=\text{bird}$ and report the ASR, \CPA, and confidence of $y_t$ for high $\CPA$ test samples and lower $\CPA$ samples\footnote{We restrict the confidence of $y_t>0.98$ for samples with lower \CPA.} in \Cref{tab:base_confidence_ablation}.
-We observe that the confidence of $y_t$ is unable to differentiate samples that are difficult/easy to poison and it is necessary to consider the training dynamics with \CPA.
+\textbf{Necessity of training dynamics:} Our metrics \CPA and \XPA operate on the principle that samples which the model confidently classifies are harder to poison.
+A natural baseline is to use the model's final-epoch softmax confidence on the true label $y_t$ as a simpler proxy.
+We run GM on CIFAR-10 with $y_t=\text{plane}, y_p=\text{bird}$ and report the ASR, \CPA, and confidence of $y_t$ for high and lower \CPA samples\footnote{We restrict the confidence of $y_t>0.98$ for samples with lower \CPA.} in \Cref{tab:base_confidence_ablation}.
+We observe that this simpler confidence metric is not predictive of poisoning difficulty, in stark contrast to \CPA which captures predictions over the full course of training.

-\textbf{Poison budget:} In our CIFAR-10 experiments using GM, the class ``dog'' is generally easier to attack, indicating the attack budget may be too high.
-While in such cases our \CPA does not provide clear guidance, we conduct additional experiments by lowering the attack budget $\epsilon$ in \Cref{tab:dog_budget_ablation_table}.
-We observe \CPA is more reliable when the attacker's budget is limited, which is usually true in practice.

-\textbf{TinyImageNet}: Finally, we present our results on using \CPA to predict poisoning difficulty on TinyImageNet in \Cref{tab:tinyimagenet}.
-We choose 4 highest/lowest samples from $y_t=0$ and use GM and BP to poison towards $y_p=1,2$, with an attack budget $\epsilon=0.05\%$.
-Our results again confirm that \CPA can predict poisoning difficulty.
+\textbf{Poison budget:} Recall that \CPA is agnostic of the poison budget $\epsilon$, and its predictive power may vary for different $\epsilon$.
+As an extreme example, when $\epsilon=100\%$ (say), it should be easy to poison \emph{any} point, and the \CPA value is irrelevant.
+In \Cref{tab:dog_budget_ablation_table}, we explore how \CPA predicts poisoning difficulty for successively reduced poisoning budgets.
+Indeed, for relatively large poison budgets (e.g., $\epsilon=1\%$), poisoning attacks are easy and \CPA has limited discriminative value.
+However, the predictive power of \CPA becomes more apparent for smaller budgets, where poisoning is non-trivial and the relative difficulty of poisoning different samples is a meaningful concept.
+We use the class ``dog'' as $y_t$ for this experiment, as it is generally easy to poison at $\epsilon=1\%$, making it a good stress test for \CPA at lower budgets.
+We provide results for a wider range of $\epsilon$ in Appendix \cref{app:epsilon_sweep}.

+\textbf{Additional Datasets and Models}: We perform experiments on an alternative architecture, VGG-13 with CIFAR-10.
+In \Cref{tab:cifar10_epa_vgg13}, we confirm that \CPA continues to reliably predict poisoning difficulty on CIFAR-10.

+We further evaluate \CPA for predicting poisoning difficulty on TinyImageNet in \Cref{tab:tinyimagenet}.
+We select samples with the highest, middle, and lowest \CPA values from $y_t = 0$, and perform poisoning towards $y_p = 1, 2$ using GM and BP under a budget of $\epsilon = 0.05\%$.
+We observe that \CPA does not consistently correlate with poisoning difficulty.
+We believe this failure is largely due to underfitting, as there are only 500 samples in each class.
+In such cases, prediction trajectories become noisy and poorly structured, making the training dynamics unreliable and diminishing the effectiveness of \CPA.